telerik/ajax-docs/api/server/Telerik.Web.UI/GridPagingManager.md

 ## Properties

+###  AllowCustomPaging `Boolean`

+Gets the a value indicating if the custom pagging functionality have been enabled.

 ###  AllowPaging `Boolean`

 Gets or sets a value indicating whether the automatic paging feature is
             enabled.

+###  Count `Int32`

+Number of items in the current page

 ###  CurrentPageIndex `Int32`